AngXingLong/CashifySkins/README.md

 # CashifySkins
-CashifySkins Website Source Code Made in 2017.
-Requires [Steam Bot](https://github.com/AngXingLong/CashifySkins-Bot) to work
+CashifySkins Website Source Code.
+It is an online marketplace that allows players to exchange their virtual game items traded within steam economy for real world currency.
+Requires [Steam Bot](https://github.com/AngXingLong/CashifySkins-Bot) to work.

 Please see the [Preview.pdf](Preview.pdf) to see samples works of the website.